WIDZpy/ameno/README.md

 # ameno

-This is a GitHub project directed by two students in first year of high school.
+This is a GitHub project directed by two students in their first year of high school.
 It aims at recreating Conway's Game of Life in python.
 *Why ameno?
-Why choose spells names from Harry Potter?
-WHY AN EMOJI ';)' ??!*
+Why spells names from Harry Potter?
+WHY AN ';)' EMOJI ??!*

 ---